emmorts/SignalSharp/docs/docs/algorithms/resampling.md

 ## Usage Examples

-Here are some practical examples demonstrating how to use the resampling methods provided by SignalSharp.
+Here are some practical examples demonstrating how to use the resampling methods.

 ### Example 1: Downsampling Heart Rate Data